Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: Computational Experiments

-Table~\ref{tab:detailed_AI_fast} presents detailed results for the \textsc{AI} solver across all aforementioned instances.
-For each class, we report the total number of instances, the number of \textit{eligible} instances, the number of \textit{solved} instances, average run time in seconds (\textit{Avg Time (s)}), maximum run time in seconds (\textit{Max Time (s)}), and the average number of recursive calls (\textit{Avg Rec Calls}).
-We also report the number of instances that reached the base case at least once (\textit{Reach Base}), indicating how many instances were able to fix $D$ triplets at least once, along with the average number of base cases explored (\textit{Avg Base Cases}).
+All instances turned out not to be eligible, with a few exceptions for the classes Random (10 eligible instances) and Scholl (3 eligible ones).
+Consequently, we report computational results only for these two classes.
+Table~\ref{tab:detailed_AI_fast} presents detailed results for the \textsc{AI} solver across all aforementioned instances without imposing a time limit.
+For each class, we report the total number of instances, the number of eligible instances, the number of instances solved to proven optimality (\textit{Opt}), average run time in seconds (\textit{Avg Time}), maximum run time in seconds (\textit{Max Time}), and the average number of recursive calls (\textit{Avg Rec Calls}).
+We also report the number of instances that reached the base case (i.e., a recursive call with $h$ fixed triplets) at least once (\textit{Reach Base}), indicating how many instances were able to fix $D$ triplets at least once, along with the average number of base cases explored (\textit{Avg Base Cases}).

 As expected, only the \textsc{AI} instances are solved consistently.
 However, for all item sizes, there exist instances whose runtime is significantly higher than the average, as reflected by the maximum runtime.
 The runtime for the \textsc{ANI} class is significantly higher than that of the \textsc{AI} class, due to a substantially larger number of recursive calls, which are two orders of magnitude higher on average.
 This is explained by the fact that \textsc{AI} instances can often reach the original solution quickly by chance, while \textsc{ANI} instances must explore all candidate sets satisfying the pruning conditions.
 The maximum runtime in the \textsc{ANI} class is 4227 seconds.